refpages/refpages/README.md

-# Mechref
+# Reference Pages

-Currently, the website is hosted at <a href="https://mechref.org">https://mechref.org</a>.
+Currently, the website is hosted at <a href="https://mechref.org">https://mechref.org</a>, which is subject to change.

 Index:
 <ul>